 What was your dream?
-You know, the secret longing, the sacred hope, the expectation you’ve carried in your heart for longer than you care to remember.
+You know, the secret longing, the sacred hope, the quiet expectation you’ve carried in your heart for longer than you care to remember.

-We all have them.
-Some of us have very open hopes and dreams.
-Perhaps we’ve been fortunate enough to experience some of them.
-But more than likely, there are desires we’ve hidden away, or given up on.
+Perhaps some of us have been fortunate enough to experience some of them.
+More than likely, there are desires we’ve hidden away, or given up on.
 It’s the hopes and dreams we’ve given up on that I want to talk about.

 The flame God places in us cannot be extinguished, and soon I began to feel it rise in me again.
-I began to realize I had let someone other than my creator determine the validity of my dream.
+I began to realize I had let someone other than my creator determines the validity of my dream.
 Lesson learned – don’t put man’s word above God’s.
-(Isaiah 2:22)

 The thing about dreams is they are individual to each of us.
 We were singularly designed by God; one of a kind, with unique purposes and dreams.
 God created to fulfill His purpose and He set that purpose in our heart.
-Our dreams are God inspired.(Ephesians 1:13)
+Our dreams are God inspired.

 Knowing this, I challenge you to give yourself permission to uncover the desires you’ve set aside.
 Look without fear or trepidation at what you believe impossible, and for a moment consider it possible.
 Why shouldn’t you?
 The bible gives us many examples of promises fulfilled, against all logic.
-(Genesis 2:1, Romans 4:18)

 Romans 4:18 In hope he believed against hope, that he should become the father of many nations, as he had been told, “So shall your offspring be.”